oconnor663/os_pipe.rs/README.md

 ## Changes

+- 0.9.0
+  - Set `edition = "2018"` in Cargo.toml.
+  - Minimum supported compiler version is now 1.31.0.
+  - Removed dependency on the `nix` crate.
+Now only depends on `libc` on Unix.
 - 0.8.0
   - Remove the `From<...> for File` impls.
 While treating a pipe or a tty as a file works pretty smoothly on Unix, it's questionable on Windows.
 For